 1 tbsp honey

-Now remove the skin from your fillet of fish & check for any bones before dicing into medium sized cubes.
+Now dice your fish into medium sized cubes, removing any stray bones.
 Tip: the best quality fish in terms of texture and flavour is cut from the head end.

-For the dressing, combine all ingredients in a small bowl & whisk.
+For the dressing, combine all ingredients in a glass & whisk.

-Wash and chop the coriander and pick and wash the Japanese greens.
-If you can’t find these, any salad leaf or blanched bok choy will do.
+Wash and chop the coriander and wash the Japanese greens.
+If you can’t find these, any salad leaf or some chopped bok choy will do.

-When the rice is cooked, drain and cool it under cold water.
-Mix through the coriander with half of your dressing and a little salt and pepper.
-Place in a bowl.
+When the rice is cooked, drain and cool it under cold water, then mix through the coriander with half of your dressing and a little salt and pepper.
+Serve into a bowl.

-Arrange the rest of your ingredients over the rice.
+Arrange the rest of your ingredients on top of the rice.
 I like to separate the salmon and the avocado with a line of radish for a contrast in texture and layer the Japanese leaves around the edge of the bowl.

 Pour the rest of your dressing over the salmon, radish and avocado and garnish with chia and sunflower seeds.
 Enjoy immediately!